Free Logic Pro mixing template and how to use it

 Also, I always use a monitoring plugin on my stereo bus, which decreases the volume.
 I don’t see the real numbers because of that.
-I always keep an eye on my mix bus, and I put my limiter on the stereo out when I need it.
+I always keep an eye on my mix bus, and I put my limiter on the stereo out in the Logic Pro mixer when I need it.

 So, the groups work like this: the channels routes to bus groups, and the bus groups routes to mix bus.
 Then the mix bus goes to stereo out.

 I realized that I almost always tend to use a compressor on my mix bus to get the most energy from the mix, so I put a compressor on the mixing template.
 You have to listen to the song and dial the settings of the compressor to your likings.
 The best way to do this is to take the threshold all the way down to where it compresses around -10 dB.
 And change the attack and release parameters there.
 When you find the best settings for your mix, take the threshold back.
 There is no rule for that, but around 3 to 4 dB will be nice.
 I also use the mix knob, so if you use it like how it is, you will do parallel compression.
 75% of your mix will be compressed, and 25% will be untouched.